-I grew up Lutheran, which, for those who may not know, is kind of like Catholic, we just don’t quite have the same dedication. 😉😉 Many people who followed my religious traditions chose to give up something for Lent.
+I grew up Lutheran, which, for those who may not know, is kind of like Catholic, we just don’t have quite the same dedication. 😉😉 Many people who follow my religious tradition choose to give up something for Lent.
 Usually, this is some type of favorite food, but it could also be a toy, a game, or an activity you enjoy, such as social media or video games.
 It really doesn’t matter what you give up, the point is that you sacrifice something.
-I am not aware that any of the denominations in the Protestant faith require a Lenten sacrifice, it is solely based on personal choice.
+I am not aware that any of the denominations in the Protestant faith require a Lenten Fast, it is solely based on personal choice.

-I didn’t start participating in a Lenten fast until I was in high school and I’ll admit it, for my first few attempts, I failed miserably.
+I didn’t start participating in a Lenten fast until I was in high school and I’ll admit it, I failed miserably at my first few attempts.
 Six weeks is a long time to give up things you really enjoy!
-But the last several years I’ve been able to stick with my fast fairly well.
+But in the last several years I’ve been able to stick with my Fast fairly well.
 In the past, I’ve given up sweets (i.e. donuts, cookies, candy, ice cream, basically anything that could be construed as a dessert).
-The caveat to this is, my birthday “almost” always falls during Lent.
-So, God and I have an ongoing agreement that birthday treats are exempted from consideration. 😁 (It’s not my fault that this is when I was born! 😉) Funnily enough, this is the first year I can remember that my birthday DIDN’T fall during Lent…it fell on Fat Tuesday** instead. 😂
+The caveat to this is my birthday which “almost” always falls during Lent.
+So, God and I have an ongoing agreement that birthday treats are exempted from consideration. 😁 (It’s not my fault that this is when I was born! 😉)–Some years my birthday doesn’t fall during Lent…it falls on Fat Tuesday** instead. 😝

 In past years, I have also given up cheese, gum, and soda, though none of those felt as difficult as giving up all sweets.
-As the Trekkers have been slowly working to decrease our sugar intake over the last several years**, I did feel giving up sweets was easier last year than it’s been in the past.
-Going low-carb this year will be interesting, as, not only will I be giving up sweets, I’ll also be giving up things like blueberry muffins or cereal.
-These types of foods have been my go-to “treats” in past fasts when I couldn’t have the cookies, candy or ice cream that I was really craving.
+As the Trekkers have been slowly working to decrease our sugar intake over the last several years**, giving up sweets hasn’t been as difficult in recent years as it was in the past.
+Going low-carb made this more challenging as I not only gave up sweets, but I also gave up things like blueberry muffins and cereal.
+These types of foods had been my go-to “treats” in past Fasts when I couldn’t have the cookies, candy, or ice cream that I was really craving.

-Mr. Trekker has also traded cookies and crackers/chips, in his lunch, with nuts and granola bars.
-We’ve also been trying to eat fewer desserts overall–we’re still working on this one a bit. 😳😉 Just by doing these things, however, Mr. Trekker has lost more than 20 pounds! 😳 I haven’t seen quite as good of results, but I think I had slightly better practices to begin with (I eat fewer cookies 😉).
-I also haven’t been as dedicated to giving up the “naughty” foods (I mentioned above my love for soda.)
-I am doing better in this area, however, now that I’ve discovered “La Croix” sparkling water.
+Mr. Trekker has also traded cookies and crackers/chips, in his lunch, for nuts and granola bars.
+We’ve also been trying to eat fewer desserts overall–we’re still working on this one a bit. 😳😉 Just by doing these things, however, Mr. Trekker lost more than 20 pounds! 😳 I haven’t seen quite as good of results, but I think I had slightly better practices to begin with (I eat fewer cookies 😉).
+I also haven’t been as dedicated to giving up the “naughty” foods.

+I mentioned earlier my love for soda.
+I am doing better in this area, however, now that I’ve discovered sparkling water.
 Side note: I am SO glad this type of stuff is easily available again!
 Do ya’ll remember “Clearly Canadian”?
-I used to LOVE that stuff!
+I used to LOVE that stuff when I was a kid!
 Am I dating myself? 😳😝

 Low-carb Lent 2019

 In past years, I have craved carb-heavy snacks when I gave up sweets.
 This makes sense as my body was seeking alternative sources to acquire the “sugar fix”.
-Going low-carb will require me to adjust my notions of “snacking”.
-No more grabbing a bag of Doritos or pretzels at the gas station.
-During “Low-carb Lent” it will be all carrot sticks, other raw veggies, granola bars and trail mix for me!
-(I may allow myself a bit of dip to go along with the veggies, and yes, I realize granola bars have carbs in them. *sigh* I gotta have SOME enjoyment, right? 😝)
+Going low-carb required me to adjust my notions of “snacking”.
+There was no more grabbing a bag of Doritos or pretzels at the gas station.
+During “Low-Carb Lent” it was all carrot sticks, other raw veggies, granola bars, and trail mix for me!
+(I did allow myself a bit of dip to go along with the veggies, and yes, I realize granola bars have carbs in them. *sigh* I had to allow myself SOME enjoyment, right? 😝)

-The one exception to the “no sweets” rule that I will be allowing myself is that I will, occasionally, allow dark chocolate on the menu.
-This is because dark chocolate is the one true “dessert” that is allowed by the Paleo diet.
+The one exception to the “no sweets” rule that I allowed myself was dark chocolate.
+This was because dark chocolate is the one, true “dessert” that is allowed by the Paleo diet.
 You are supposed to eat the darkest type you can stand, preferably 90% cacao or higher.
-However, neither my IBS, nor my palate, will let me go that high, so I’ll be sticking with around 70%.
-Fortunately, my IBS doesn’t allow me to eat much of this food at any given time either, so my “treats” will be minimal.
+However, neither my IBS, nor my palate, allows me to go that high, so I stuck with around 70%.
+Fortunately, my IBS doesn’t allow me to eat much of this food at any given time either, so those “treats” were minimal.

-Another exception I will be allowing myself is soda.
+Another exception I allowed myself was soda.
 I love soda, L-O-V-E, LOVE it!
-I could drink it all day, EVERY day (and we’re talking full sugar here, that diet stuff tastes like crap and the fake sugar is bad for you, it also triggers my IBS.) 😝 Obviously, this is not the healthiest of choices.
+I could drink it all day, EVERY day (and we’re talking full-sugar here, that diet stuff tastes like crap and the fake sugar is bad for you, it also triggers my IBS.) 😝 Obviously, this is not the healthiest of choices.
 Fortunately, my stomach doesn’t tolerate high amounts of soda intake, so I try to show a little restraint.
-I usually allow the occasional soda as a “cheat” during Lent, and I plan to continue with that this year as well.
+I usually allow the occasional soda as a “cheat” during Lent, and I did so during my low-carb Fast, as well.
 Yes, I am aware there are carbs in soda.
 (Actually, it’s chock full of sugar, let’s just be honest.)
-But it isn’t made from grains, and it isn’t a sweet dessert, and those are the main things I’m focusing on this year.
-(As I said before, a girl’s got to have a little fun SOMEWHERE. 😉) Depending on how this year goes, maybe I’ll be willing to give up soda next year?
+But it isn’t made from grains, and it isn’t a sweet dessert, and those are the main things I was focusing on that year.
+(As I said before, a girl’s got to have a little fun SOMEWHERE. 😉)

 As you may be able to tell, I’m pretty bad at this.
 I HATE counting calories, carbs, whatever, so I pretty much refuse to do it.
-I’ll read the occasional label, but, basically, I’m just trying to live a reasonably, low-carb lifestyle.
-I am NOT going to count how many carbs are in the raspberry vinegarette dressing I am putting on my spinach and kale salad I’m eating for lunch, or how many are in the fruit smoothie I make every morning.
-I can’t contemplate how it can be bad to have something like this for breakfast, even if there is a bit of natural sugar in it (assuming you aren’t diabetic).
-Especially if I’m using this to replace cereal, pancakes or a bagel.
+I’ll read the occasional label, but, basically, with this Fast I was just trying to live a reasonably, low-carb lifestyle.
+I couldn’t bring myself to count how many carbs were in the raspberry vinegarette dressing I put on the spinach and kale salad I ate for lunch, or how many were in the fruit smoothie I made every morning.
+I can’t contemplate how it can be bad to eat things like this, even if there is a bit of natural sugar in them (assuming you aren’t diabetic).
+Especially if I’m using these recipes to replace more carb-heavy meals.

 Neither of the Trekkers is gluten intolerant, has been diagnosed as diabetic, or as having an autoimmune disease at this point in life (for which we are very thankful).
 If that were to occur though, that would alter the zealousness with which I pursued this type of diet.
-The author of the book Wired to Eat, that I discussed in a previous post, is gluten intolerant.
-He, literally, gets sick if he eats too much gluten.
+The author of the book Wired to Eat, which I discussed in a previous post, is gluten intolerant.
+He literally gets sick if he eats too much gluten.
 So he has far more invested in this type of alternative lifestyle choice.

-I’ve been implementing fasting–on a VERY minor basis–the past few months, as well.
-Basically, during the week, I fast around 12 hours per day.
+I also implemented fasting–on a VERY minor basis.
+Basically, during the week, I would fast around 12 hours per day.
 My understanding is that this is the absolute bare minimum that you can fast and still call it fasting. 😝 But, it still counts in my book. 😉 We usually eat breakfast around 7:30 – 8:00 in the morning.
-It’s rare that we aren’t done with dinner by 7 at night, so my goal is that by 7:30 each night, I won’t be eating anything else until the following morning.**
+It’s rare that we aren’t done with dinner by 7 at night, so the goal was that by 7:30 each night, I wouldn’t be eating anything else until the following morning.**

 **Fasting at night is easy, I’m asleep! 😉 I find, sometimes, I’ll start feeling hungry about the time I go to bed.
 That’s easy enough to ignore, though.
 Even on those occasions, I rarely wake up with my stomach growling, seven or so hours later.
 I also usually find I can wait an hour or two from wake-up before actually ingesting breakfast.

 Realistically, I should be fasting for at least 13 – 15 hours per day, but with our daily schedule that starts to get into the wholly inconvenient arena.
-That would be the point where I make smoothies for breakfast…and then they sit in the fridge for several hours before we actually drink them?
-Or we end up needing to eat dinner before Mr. Trekker usually even gets home from work at night?
+That would be the point where I make smoothies for breakfast for us…and then mine sits in the fridge for several hours before I actually drink it?
+Or I end up needing to eat dinner before Mr. Trekker usually even gets home from work at night?
 I just…can’t.
 Perhaps I’m lazy, or just lack discipline, but I’m seeking out real solutions and lifestyle changes that I can maintain long-term.
 Anything extreme just isn’t practical for me and I know it won’t last.
 I am aware this may mean I don’t see the full extent of the results possible on these types of diets, but I’m ok with that.